 (a) is the owner in occupation of that private land; or

-(b) is authorised to do so, by a permit issued by the warden under section 30, or by any other provision of this Act, or by virtue of a mining tenement.
+(b) is authorised to do so, by a permit issued under section 30, or by any other provision of this Act, or by virtue of a mining tenement.

+[Section 28 amended by No. 39 of 2004 s.
+51.]

 29. Granting of mining tenements in respect of private land

 (1) Subject to this Act, but notwithstanding any other Act or law, a mining tenement may be granted in respect of an area that consists of private land only or partly of private land and partly of any other land and the authority conferred thereby on the holder thereof may be exercised by that holder in respect of any such land.